 - Participating in surveys and other user feedback programs can also reduce that cost, to as low as $0 for some people, the company states

-Medtronic also says more offers and upgrade possibilities may be revealed closer to launch time next Spring.
+The Priority Access Program runs through April 28, 2017.
+Medtronic also says more offers and upgrade possibilities may be revealed closer to launch time in the Spring.

 Of course, Medtronic will also be working in the coming months with payers and insurance companies on coverage for this technology.
 With all the recent controversy over these issues (#DiabetesAccessMatters), we hope Medtronic keeps in mind that while many patients will want this system, it may not be the best choice for all -- and choice matters!